wjun1924/objc-deli-001/README.md

 2. Build a method `nowServing`.
 This method also should take a `NSMutableArray` deliLine as an argument.
 This method should return the updated `NSMutableArray` deli Line and `NSLog` the name of the next person in line after removing them from the line.
 If there is nobody in line, it should `NSLog` that "There is nobody waiting to be served!" and return `nil`

-3. Build a method `line` that returns people their current place in line (returned as an NSString).
+3. Build a method `lineWithDeli` that takes an array of names and returns a string that states, "The line is currently: " and then provides a numbered list of the names of the folks in line.
 If there is nobody in line, it should return "The line is currently empty."